 Fatty acid-binding proteins are ~15 kDa cytoplasmic proteins involved in fatty acid transport and metabolism.
 The isoform expressed in heart (H-FABP) is highly abundant, representing 10-20 mol % of total cytoplasmic protein.
-H-FABP is released into blood after cardiac injury and provides a sensitive biomarker of myocardial necrosis in several species.1-5 H-FABP is expressed in both cardiac and skeletal muscle.
-When used as a cardiac biomarker, it is therefore important to rule out skeletal muscle injury.
+H-FABP is released into blood after cardiac injury and provides a sensitive biomarker of myocardial necrosis in several species.
+1-5 H-FABP is expressed in both cardiac and skeletal muscle.
+When using it as a cardiac biomarker, it is therefore important to rule out skeletal muscle injury.
 In the absence of cardiac injury, H-FABP can also be used as a biomarker of skeletal muscle damage.
-As shown in the figure below, we found that H-FABP levels peaked two hours after cardiac ischemia-reperfusion in dogs.